sramayanam/terraformTfDataLandingZoneTemplate/README.md

 # Terraform template for a sample data environment

-    - Example of a sample data landing zone that creates a fully functional data and ai environment for the  POC
+    - Example of a sample data landing zone that creates a fully functional data and ai environment for doing POCs with customer's sample data and run in a non production like environment

 ## Pre-Requisites